modifieddk/github/README.md

-# Github Workflows and Actions
+# GitHub Workflows and Actions